danrusei/market-data/README.md

 * and others

-## Running the examples during development
+## For development

-Make sure that the api keys are exported, like: export Publisher_TOKEN=<your_toke_here>
+Export the API Keys, as: export Publisher_TOKEN=<your_toke_here>

-In Cargo.toml use-sync is the default feature.
+Default feature in Cargo.toml is use-sync, if working on async version change the default to use-async.

+Run the examples:

 ```bash
 cargo run --example example_name